Xorla01/alx-intermediate-frontend/README.md

 # alx-intermediate-frontend

 ## Description
 This repository contains my first practice projects in **Semantic HTML** and **Tailwind CSS** as part of the **ALX Frontend Development** program.
+It focuses on:
+-Structuring web pages properly
+-Improving accessibility
+-Following HTML best practices
-It focuses on learning how to structure web pages properly, improve accessibility, follow best practices in HTML, and set up Tailwind CSS for responsive styling.
-This project provides a hands-on introduction to Tailwind CSS by building responsive and visually appealing layouts.
-It covers configuration, responsive design, flexbox and grid integration, and professional styling practices to help me master utility-first CSS for modern web development.
+-Setting up Tailwind CSS for responsive styling

+Additionally, it provides a hands-on introduction to Tailwind CSS by building responsive and visually appealing layouts.
+The project covers configuration, responsive design, flexbox and grid integration, and professional styling practices to help master utility-first CSS for modern web development.
 ---

 ## Directory Structure